-What’s Happening in Ross Valley Village
+What’s Happening in and Around Ross Valley Village

-Table for Eight – Second Thursdays
+Monthly Luncheon – Second Thursdays

 Join fellow members and volunteers each month for a nice break, good food, and some wonderful conversation.
 Set price of $15.00, beverages to be paid by guest. *Limited number, so please RSVP at 415-457-4633.